ankondeadlarx/gitlab/docs/planning/core_game_logic.md

 ***Design:***

-- There will be a `Colour` Enum which contains all the available colours for a Checker
+- There will be a `ColourType` enum which contains all the available colours for a Checker

 | Enum   | Description              |
 |--------|--------------------------|